Get Help Now

 Advocates are individuals provided by the University who work with complainants or respondents of interpersonal violence or sexual misconduct.

-For complainants, as well as individuals who are alleged to be the victim of conduct that could constitute sexual harassment, the University has a VIP: Survivor Support area located in Longstreet 309 on the Oxford campus.
+For complainants, as well as individuals who are alleged to be the victim of conduct that could constitute sexual harassment, the University has a Office of Confidential Advocacy, Support, and Education (CASE) area located in Longstreet 309 on the Oxford campus.
 Please call (662) 816-5377 to speak to an advocate.

 For individuals who have been reported to be the perpetrator of conduct that could constitute sexual harassment (respondents), the University has UMatter: Student Support & Advocacy.
 Please call (662) 915-7248 to speak to an advocate.

 The Counseling Center, Student Health Center and Psychological Services are granted privilege by Mississippi law.
 Privilege means that in most circumstances employees in those offices are prohibited by law from sharing your information without your permission.
 Privilege applies to all individuals over the age of 18 but does not cover minors.
-In addition to employees with privilege, University policy allows workers in VIP: Survivor Support as well as in UMatter: Student Support & Advocacy to keep information private in most circumstances.
-Most other employees on campus are required to report all information about sex-based discrimination, sexual harassment, interpersonal violence, and other sexual misconduct to the Director of Regulatory Compliance/Title IX Coordinator.
+In addition to employees with privilege, University policy allows workers in Office of Confidential Advocacy, Support, and Education (CASE) as well as in UMatter: Student Support & Advocacy to keep information private in most circumstances.
+Most other employees on campus are required to report all information about sex-based discrimination, sexual harassment, interpersonal violence, and other sexual misconduct to the Title IX Coordinator.

 If you choose to seek a medical exam for the sake of evidence collection (SANE exam), the medical provider probably will notify law enforcement so the evidence can be collected and preserved.
 You do not have to discuss what happened with the police unless you choose to do so.
 You are also able to complete an evidence collection kit anonymously, and your kit would be stored under a code provided by the Student Health Center or Baptist Hospital.
 If you are seeking a medical exam for other reasons, the information you provide to the medical staff generally will be protected by law.